You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Jewish Wedding Ceremony Tradition: The Ketubah

-In Jewish weddings, it’s the rabbi and/or cantor who kick off the processional.
+In Jewish weddings, the rabbi and/or cantor kick off the processional.
 They often carry the ketubah, the couple’s beautiful marriage contract, as they enter.

-Having the officiant lead the charge really sets the tone that this is a sacred religious ceremony above all.
-It’s a reminder of the couple’s faith being at the center.
+Having the officiant lead the charge really sets the tone that this is a sacred religious ceremony.
+It reminds the couple of their faith being at the center.

 I love the gravity that the rabbi’s presence brings.
-You can feel the weight of thousands of years of tradition and the sanctity of the marriage covenant in their processional.
+In their processional, you can feel the weight of thousands of years of tradition and the sanctity of the marriage covenant.

 jewish wedding ceremony traditional